tencentyun/intlcloud-documents/yehe_doc/游戏服务/游戏多媒体引擎/客户端 API/Android SDK/语音消息及转文本_intl_en.md

 ### Registering callback

 The API class uses the `Delegate` method to send callback notifications to the application.
-Register the callback function to the SDK to receive callback messages.
+Register the callback function to the SDK for receiving callback messages.

 #### Function prototype